landmann/tips-and-tricks/README.md

 # Brand new ec2 instance for ML research!

-In order to do ML research, choose a `g5.large` with at least 50 GB of storage (just installing diffusers and pytorch is half of that).
+In order to do ML research, choose a `g5.large` with at least 250 GB of storage to load all the modules and models.
+It's not too expensive - something like $300 a year.
 It'll be quite expensive, so remember to stop the machine

 I prefer to start with an ubuntu machine as the aws instance comes with CentOS I believe.
 The aws instance has performance improvements, but for jupyter notebook work it shouldn't matter.